bdeitte/ghost-on-aws/HOWTO.md

 ```
 You will likely be asked the following: "A new version of /boot/grub/menu.lst is available, but the version installed currently has been locally modified.
 What would you like to do about menu.lst?"
 Just press enter and choose the default, "keep the local version currently installed".

 Install some needed libraries.
-Add to the list anything you may want, like emacs.
+Add to the list anything you may want (like emacs).
 ```
 sudo apt-get install -y unzip build-essential libssl-dev git nginx
 ```